 You’ll know whether to invest locally or internationally when you think about where revenue growth, innovation, and megatrends are occurring.

 Investing in shares with a long-term mindset is critical for weathering any stock market storm.
 If you’re after 30% returns in 3 months (very rare) you would likely be making very speculative share investments and risk losing most, if not all of your money.

 Unfortunately, as with most things in life, even the best performing fund managers can’t tell you with absolute certainty what your forecasted investment returns will be.

 Anecdotally, I can tell you that during my time as a seasoned investor working at large investment firms overseas or for multi-billionaire families, the usual annualised return expectation sat between 8-10%.

 This expectation was based on a 5 to 10-year timeline of investing in quality, growing companies that aren’t likely to go bust.

 You might have a different return expectation, but bear in mind the higher the number, the more likely you are to chase speculative companies with share prices which may plummet at a moment’s notice.

 You can access our performance track record here to see how returns can vary across different periods.

 Ready to find out more about the world of investing?
-Sign up to our Starter Plan and access member benefits free for 30 days.
-You’ll get a first-hand look at what it’s like to invest in the trends transforming our world and learn something along the way.
+Sign up to access member benefits free for 7 days.
+You’ll get a first-hand look at what it’s like to invest in the trends transforming our world, and learn something along the way.